 John Denver music, Denali & Me

-Do you enjoy photography that allow you to escape to the location of the image, to feel the breeze, to hear the wind through the canopy, to capture the serenity and emotional attachment of just being present?
+Do you enjoy photography that allows you to escape to the location within the image, to feel the breeze, to hear the wind through the canopy, to capture the serenity and emotional attachment of just being present?

 Having always enjoyed nature photography, and combined with my degree in, and lifelong interest of the natural sciences, I often visualized photographic opportunities while driving many miles in my previous sales career.
 My interest though, in both photography and the natural environment, never waned.
 Following my conversation with Denali (true story), on Friday, October 13, 2006 I retired early from Motorola and committed to landscape photography full-time.

-As a self-taught, award-winning Wisconsin landscape nature photographer, my photographic goal has always been to "give a voice" to the land and the natural environment, (paraphrasing a John Denver lyric from "Wild Montana Skies") in my own small way.
+As a self-taught, award-winning Wisconsin fine art landscape photographer, my photographic goal has always been to "give a voice" to the land and the natural environment, (paraphrasing a John Denver lyric from "Wild Montana Skies") in my own small way.

 In my humble opinion, while labs and other services can make a print from a photographer's file, only the artist can transfer their full vision of the initial image to the physical media and resulting print.